 “Your shoulders,” she said, “should be back, and your breasts proud.”

-This woman was saggy and round, in the way that can naturally come with age–hardly someone I would have pictured as having “proud breasts.”
+When I looked at this woman’s body, I saw saggy and round–hardly someone I would have pictured as having “proud breasts.”
 Her brash use of the word “breasts” threw me for a loop, too.
 I wasn’t used to being around people who were so very…comfortable with their bodies.

 1Orenstein, Peggy.
 Cinderella Ate My Daughter. (p 141)